The Sanctuary Ring

-Most visitors to Durham Cathedral enter the building from Palace Green by the North Door on which we find the imposing bronze sanctuary knocker – though technically it should be called a Sanctuary Ring.
-This is a near perfect replica of the twelfth century original which is now part of the cathedral’s collection of artefacts.
+Most visitors to Durham Cathedral enter from Palace Green via the North Door on which we find the imposing bronze sanctuary ring.
+This is popularly known as the ‘sanctuary knocker’ but the protruding ring that hangs from the beast’s mouth has always been fixed in place to the door and is intended for grasping rather than for rapping .
+The whole sanctuary ring is a near perfect replica of the twelfth century original which is now part of the cathedral museum’s treasured collection.

-It features the face of a hideous lion-like beast and represents the ancient privilege of sanctuary once granted to criminal offenders at Durham cathedral.
+The sanctuary ring features the face of a hideous lion-like beast and represents the ancient privilege of sanctuary that Durham Cathedral once granted to criminal offenders.
 Criminals could seek refuge at Durham by grasping the knocker and alerting the attentions of watchers who resided in two small chambers overlooking the door.

-In the case of Durham the assigned port was usually Hartlepool The criminals were escorted to the sea port by the constables of each parish they passed through.
+In the case of Durham the assigned port was usually Hartlepool.
+The criminals were escorted to the sea port by the constables of each parish that they passed through.
 On no account was the criminal allowed to stray from the king’s highway during the journey as this was punishable by death.
-Offenders seeking sanctuary at Durham came from every part of the country and included burglars, cattle stealers and horse thieves.
-More usually the offence was Murder.
+Offenders seeking sanctuary at Durham came from every part of the country and included burglars, cattle thieves and horse thieves.
+More usually the offence was murder.

 Ribbed vaulting and flying buttresses